cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 ### Background

-Recentlty while working on a project I figured I should prettify my ouput a little bit.
+Recently while working on a project I figured I should prettify my output a little bit.
 I tried to implement something that works with the python logging module.
 Since I personally think former is to complicated for simple printing output to the screen I wrote a simple module myself.
-After all this I looked around the web, I found a bunch of scripts and alike that implemented it but nothing that gave a nice and simple explanations.
+After all this I looked around the web, I found a bunch of scripts and alike that implemented it but nothing that gave a nice and simple explanation.

 ## What are ANSI Codes?

 ANSI (American national standard institute) codes, or escape sequences are codes, meaning characters, that are part of the printed text.
-Instead of being displayed like every other characters they are being recognzied by termainals and used to change formatting.
+Instead of being displayed like every other characters they are being recognized by terminals and used to change formatting.

 Some options include: